runonbitcoin/walleteering/guide/03-owner.md

 ## Where to go from here?

 Nice work!
-You're basically done now.
-We'll cover a few more topics in [Chapter 4: Advanced Considerations](04-advanced.md), but app developers are almost ready to use your wallet.
+You're almost done.
+We'll cover a few more topics in [Chapter 4: Advanced Considerations](04-advanced.md), but app developers can already start trying your new adapter.

-Here are a few additional things to try:
+Here are some additional things to try:

 * Ensure your wallet generates unique owners for each app with tests
 * Document your wallet adapter's security model and threats